mozilla-mobile/mozilla-vpn-client/README.md

 #### Building with Xcode

+Before you start this process, if you have a fresh install of Xcode, open it and sign-in.
+You may also need to make sure your certificates are added.

 In some circumstances, you may wish to use Xcode to build the Mozilla VPN in order to access cloud-managed signing certificates.
 In such circumstances, this can be enabled by using the `-GXcode` command line option: